MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-atc-overview.md

 ## Next steps

-To started with Network ATC, review the following articles:
+To get started with Network ATC, review the following articles:

 :::zone pivot="azure-stack-hci"